 You also have the right to complain to the Information Commissioner’s Office.
 Find out on their website how to report a concern.

-The Data Privacy laws will change on 25 May 2018.
-From that date you will have the right to get your personal information from us in a format that can be easily re-used.
-You can also ask us to pass on your personal information in this format to other organisations.
+You have the right to get your personal information from us in a format that can be re-used easily.
+You can also ask us to pass on your personal information to other organisations.

 We are working with our industry to improve the way your data is shared.
 We’ll update this notice if required with more details.